Uraxii/naous/source-art/writing/tutorial.md

 ### Scene 2.4 - Escape

-Suddenly the world that created us seems to be against us.
+Suddenly the world that created us acts against us.
 The number of enemies become unmanageable quickly.
 Time feels limited just before feeling discrete and brief.

 Why were you alone given this impossible task?
 Why do the fates toy with nature itself?
 Why can we feel the entirety of the Naous while lost in its expanse?